 When the Bible writes about breathing into our lungs or the breath that gives us life leaving and coming back to God, it is not just being poetic about air; the Holy Spirit is that biblical breath flowing within us.

-God Breathed And Gave New Life
+God Breathed Life

-God’s Word Can Inspire Us
+God’s Word

 What Does The Breath Of God Bring Us?

-The Breath That Gives Life And Human Will
+Life And Human Will

-The Holy Spirit Within Us
+The Holy Spirit

 The Significance Of The Breath Of God

-We may appreciate how insignificant and fleeting our lives are compared to the Almighty God since we have received His breath as the source of our life.
-Additionally, much like when we breathe, God is still present even when we cannot focus on Him or His presence.
+We may appreciate how insignificant and fleeting our lives are compared to the Almighty God since we have received his breath as the source of our life.
+Additionally, much like when we breathe, God is still present even when we cannot focus on him or his presence.

 10 Powerful Bible Verses About The Breath Of God